 What is a Large Yacht Charter?

-Yachts vary hugely in size, starting at several meters and ranging all the way to the largest superyacht in the world (by length), which is 180 meters!
-There is a lot of confusion when it comes to differentiating yachts, ‘superyachts’ and ‘mega yachts’, and many people have different views on what constitutes a ‘superyacht’.
-Here we aim to clear all of this up, by providing you with our definitions of crewed yachts, superyachts and mega yachts, along with some examples from the yacht charter industry.
+Yachts vary hugely in size.
+Starting at several meters and ranging all the way to the largest superyacht in the world (by length), which is 180 meters!
+There is a lot of confusion when it comes to differentiating yachts, ‘superyachts’ and ‘mega yachts’.
+And many people have different views on what constitutes a ‘superyacht’.
+Here we aim to clear all of this up, by providing you with our definitions.
+We will explain crewed yachts, superyachts and mega yachts.
+Along with some examples from the yacht charter industry.

 What is a Crewed Yacht?

 A crewed yacht is fairly self-explanatory.
-It is a yacht which hires full-time crew on board that are employed on a permanent basis.
+It is a yacht which hires full-time crew on board that work there on a permanent basis.

 The number of crew onboard the yacht changes hugely from vessel to vessel.
 Several smaller yachts, particularly those that specialise in day charters have only one captain and one crew member.
 Currently, the charter yacht with the highest number of crew employs a massive 55 staff!